© Stefano Lunardi | Dreamstime.com

 If you toss and turn at night and then feel lethargic during the day, using natural remedies for insomnia can help.

-The number one reason people experience daytime fatigue is due to an inability to fall asleep or stay asleep at night.
+The No. 1 reason people experience daytime fatigue is due to an inability to fall asleep or stay asleep at night.
 As many as one in three people suffer from insomnia at some point during their lifetime.
 What’s more, approximately 10 million Americans currently take prescription sleep aids.

 What about you?
 Are you “tired” of feeling “tired” every day?